eLearning-BS23/moodle-quizaccess_proctoring/README.md

 - Image can be deleted individually or in bulk
 - Proctoring log report with search facilities
 - Configurable image size and capture interval
 - Facerecognition service(AWS/BS).
 [This feature validates the user image with profile image.
 You can use either Amazon Rekognition or Brainstation Facerecognition service.
-Please contact us if you want to obtain API Key for brainstation face recognition service]
+Please contact us(tahmina@brainstation-23.com) if you want to obtain API Key for brainstation face recognition service]

 ## Configuration